👆My Path👇

 Animation Trade School & PC Tech Support Trade Work

-After feeling disconnected from the workforce for too long, yet realizing he needed to remain current with evolving technologies, Jheri decided to take a new approach: to work while going to school.
+After feeling disconnected from the workforce for too long, yet realizing he needed to remain current with evolving technologies, Michael decided to take a new approach: to work while going to school.
 He took a job at a computer store as a salesperson and technician so he could personally build the products he sold.
 He also attended animation school to continue his pursuit of digital design.
 He learned customer service and technical support and then moved on to network administration, obtaining his Novell Netware Certification and earning $60 an hour doing network "house calls."
-Jheri's boss called his computers "bullet-proof."
-It may have had something to do with Jheri's 27-step preparation plan used on every computer he built.
+Michael's boss called his computers "bullet-proof."
+It may have had something to do with Michael's 27-step preparation plan used on every computer he built.

 -